Tidal tail

+The Tadpole Galaxy, image taken by the Hubble Space Telescope's ACS.

 A tidal tail is a thin, elongated region of stars and interstellar gas that extends into space from a galaxy.
 Tidal tails occur as a result of galactic tide forces between interacting galaxies.
 Examples of galaxies with tidal tails include the Tadpole Galaxy and the Mice Galaxies.
 Tidal forces can eject a significant amount of a galaxy's gas into the tail; within the Antennae Galaxies, for example, nearly half of the observed gaseous matter is found within the tail structures.
-Within those galaxies which have tidal tails, approximately 10% of the galaxy's stellar formation takes place in the tail.
-Overall, roughly 1% of all stellar formation in the known universe occurs within tidal tails.

-Some interacting galaxy pairs have two distinct tails, as is the case for the Antennae Galaxies, while other systems have only one tail.
-Most tidal tails are slightly curved due to the rotation of the host galaxies.
-Those that are straight may actually be curved but still appear to be straight if they are being viewed edge-on.

 History

 The phenomena now referred to as tidal tails were first studied extensively by Fritz Zwicky in 1953.
 Several astrophysicists expressed their doubts that these extensions could occur solely as the result of tidal forces, including Zwicky himself, who described his own views as "unorthodox".
-Boris Vorontsov-Velyaminov argued that the tails were too thin and too long (sometimes as large as 100,000 parsecs) to have been produced by gravity alone, as gravity should instead produce broad distortions.
-However, in 1972, renowned astronomer Alar Toomre proved that it was indeed tidal forces that were responsible for the tails.
+Boris Vorontsov-Velyaminov argued that the tails were too thin and too long to have been produced by gravity alone, as gravity should instead produce broad distortions.
+However, in 1972, renowned astronomer Alar Toomre modeled close encounters of disk galaxies using three-body (test-particle) simulations and proved that tidal perturbations produce tail structures in interacting systems. that it was indeed tidal forces that were responsible for the tails.

+Structure

+Morphology

+When galaxies interact, the uneven tidal forces between the galaxies can pull matter away from the galactic disks forming tidal tails.
+Galaxy surveys have found the longest tidal tails can extend farther than 100 kpc from a galaxy, however, most tidal tails surveyed were 10-20 kpc.
+The shapes of tidal tails can be fit into three broad categories: straight, curved, and plume (formed by the dispersion of tail materials that have gravitated back to the galaxy).

+The structure of tidal tails depends on the geometry of encountered galaxies.
+When the spin of a galactic disk is aligned with the direction of orbital motion, interactions usually generate long and prominent tidal tails.
+When the disk rotation opposes the orbital motion, tidal features tend to be weaker.
+Some interacting galaxy pairs have two distinct tails, as is the case for the Antennae Galaxies, while other systems have only one tail.
+The mass ratio between the interacting galaxies can influence how many tidal tails form and how symmetric they appear.
+Gravitational torques transmitting during close passages transfer angular momentum outward, causing material from the outer disk to move far from the center of the galaxy.

+Gas content

+Tidal tails (and other tidal features) are found to have a gas content primarily composed of atomic hydrogen (HI), however, regions of molecular hydrogen (H_{2}), traced by CO, are sometimes found in areas of proportionally high densities of HI.
+Additionally, it is found that tidal tails tend to have low metallicity and dust content, which decrease exponentially at increasing distances from the galaxy.